-TMJ disorders are usually caused by things like clenching and grinding your teeth, stress, or an uneven bite.
+TMJ disorders stem from things like clenching and grinding your teeth, stress, or an uneven bite.
 We’ll start by evaluating your condition and determining the root cause of your TMJ disorder.
 This helps to make sure we’re treating the core problem and not just taking care of the symptoms it causes.

-Sometimes, simple lifestyle changes are all that’s needed to help with TMJ disorders.
+Sometimes, simple lifestyle changes are all that a patient needs to help with TMJ disorders.
 Various exercises and relaxation techniques can help you relax the muscles throughout your face and alleviate pain.
-However, more severe cases must be treated differently so that the disorder doesn’t cause permanent damage.
+However, a more severe case will require different treatment so that the disorder doesn’t cause permanent damage.

-A professional bite analysis can be done to determine if your bite is uneven.
+We can perform a professional bite analysis to determine if your bite is uneven.
 This allows us to know where the imbalances are and identify the source of the problem.
-Typically, oral appliance therapy can be used to alleviate your symptoms.
+Typically, you can use an oral appliance therapy to alleviate your symptoms and for treating headaches.

 In our office, we use the NTI-tss Plus™.
 It goes over your front teeth and is small and comfortable to wear while you’re sleeping.
 The device lessens muscle contractions in your head and face to help alleviate pain.
 It also keeps your back teeth from touching, eliminating clenching while you’re sleeping.

-In severe cases, surgery may be required.
-This is only necessary if you have severe permanent damage or have jaw deformities.
+In severe cases, a patient may require surgery.
+This is only necessary if you have severe permanent damage, have jaw deformities, or chronic pain.